EshanOjha/MERN-TODO/readme.md

 How to run?

-To run server -- At root folder  , run npm install  then npm start
+Go to /Client , run npm install

-To run client -- Go to /Client , run npm install then npm start
+Go to root folder run npm install then npm start

-Redirect to localhost:3000
+Redirect to localhost:5000